I am a qualified photography tutor and have been teaching adult photography classes at colleges and other locations for

 On this course you will learn a wide range of photographic techniques and have the opportunity to try topics you may never have considered before.

-Each term (2 in total) there will be two or three lessons taught outside on a Sunday which replace the Tuesday night lesson; this will be weather dependent.
+Each term (2 in total) there will be two of the lessons taught outside, on a Sunday which replace the Tuesday night lesson; this will be weather dependent.

 This is a very sociable course.
 You will gain total confidence in using your camera in a wide variety of situations.
 If you are looking to purchase camera equipment, you will get a lot of advice on this course.